jonathanhogg/flitter/docs/language.md

 the engine (default is 60 or the value specified with the `--fps` command-line option).

-## Execution
+## Partial-evaluation

 When a source file is loaded it is parsed into an abstract syntax tree and then that is *partially-evaluated*.
 This attempts to evaluate all static expressions.
-The partial-evaluator is quite sophisticated and is able to construct static parts of node graphs, unroll loops with constant source vectors, evaluate conditionals with constant tests, call functions with constant arguments (including creating pseudo-random streams), replace `let` names with literal values, evaluate mathematical expressions (including some rearranging where
+The partial-evaluator is quite sophisticated and is able to construct static parts of node trees, unroll loops with constant source vectors, evaluate conditionals with constant tests, call functions with constant arguments (including creating pseudo-random streams), replace `let` names with literal values, evaluate mathematical expressions (including some rearranging where